 Our history - landing

-Founded in 1833, the Sydney Mechanics School of Arts was at the forefront in New South Wales, with the first technical class – mechanical drawing – taught by respected civil and mechanical engineer, Norman Salfe.
+1830s: Founded in 1833, the Sydney Mechanics School of Arts was at the forefront in New South Wales, with the first technical class, mechanical drawing.
+A similar institute, the Sydney Technical College, opened in Newcastle in 1835.

-During the 1950s and 1960s there was unprecedented demand for technical education to meet the workforce needs of Australia’s post-WW2 industrial and economic boom.
-Although funding for technical schools had always been the responsibility of the states, pressure also increased for the Commonwealth government to fund technical education as well.
-In the 1970s, the establishment of the Technical and Further Education Commission (TAFEC) and the ultimate provision of Commonwealth funding had a historic effect.
+1970s: The establishment of the Technical and Further Education Commission (TAFEC) and the provision of Commonwealth funding had a historic effect.
 Technical education would now be known by a new name – TAFE – and be recognised as a distinct educational body with its own administrative structure.
-A policy of regionalisation was brought into play with community colleges further expanding across NSW to meet local training needs.
+A policy of regionalisation was brought into play with community colleges further expanding across NSW to meet training needs.

-In 2017, TAFE NSW returned to a more centralised model, bringing together 130 campuses across the state, allowing us to get better results for our students and employers, and to continue our proud tradition for the highest quality education and training.
+2017: TAFE NSW returned to a more centralised model, bringing together 130 campuses across the state, allowing us to get better results for our students and employers, and to continue our proud tradition delivering the highest quality education and training.